HectorGinory/DigitalRestaurant/README.md

 <img src="./assets/img/card_okashi.png" style="width:500px"/>

 <br>
-Like I said the page it´s responsive, so
+Like I said the page it´s responsive and also the card have some dynamics, so
 <a href="https://hectorginory.github.io/DigitalRestaurant/">check it out!</a>